datalad-handbook/book/docs/basics/101-161-biganalyses.rst

 Certain analysis software can create myriads of files.
-A standard `FEAT analysis <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide>`_ [#f1]_ in `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_, for example, can easily output several dozens of directories and up to hundreds of result files per subject.
+A standard `FEAT analysis <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide>`_ [#f1]_ in `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki>`_, for example, can easily output several dozens of directories and up to thousands of result files per subject.
+Maybe your own custom scripts are writing out many files as outputs, too.
-If this software runs on a substantially sized input dataset, the results may be overwhelming.
+Regardless of why a lot of files are produced by an analyses, if the analysis or software in question runs on a substantially sized input dataset, the results may overwhelm the capacities of a single dataset.

 This section demonstrates some tips on how to prevent swamping your datasets with files.
 Note: If you accidentally got stuck with an overflowing dataset,